 One might wonder what do these dimensions actually mean?
 Does the position on a particular point signify something interesting about a country’s overall answer profile?
 One way to address this is to take all values along a specific dimension and then correlate them with the corresponding probabilistic values of specific answer.
 For example each country has a frequency for the question-answer pair, employment status: unemployed.
 I can take these frequencies and correlate them against a particular dimension.
 And then I can do this for every possible question-answer pair in the dataset.
 I used Spearman’s correlation in this case since it only looks at the rank of values in each vector and has less assumptions regarding linearity and the distribution of the data.
 To visualise the results of this process I plotted each question-answer pair on a two-dimensional plot with their corresponding correlation values as coordinates.
 The size of the text denotes the sum of the squares of the correlation values (or the variance) for each dimension.

-Countries of the upper, right side of the MDS plot have a large proportion of people perceiving the state national economy as being very poor, having a general mistrust of the goverment with progressively worsening personal finances.
+Countries of the upper, left side of the MDS plot have a large proportion of people perceiving the state national economy as being very poor, having a general mistrust of the goverment with progressively worsening personal finances.
 Greece, Bulgaria and Cyprus are the countries which fall into this particular corner which are ranked 1st, 2nd and 5th in terms of Brexit-voter type prevalence.

-On other side of the spectrum on the lower, left side of the MDS plot, popular perception is quite different.
+On other side of the spectrum on the lower, right side of the MDS plot, popular perception is quite different.
 People generally have a positive (or very positive) perception of the country’s direction and financial condition and incomes are generally higher (4800 – 6400 Euros).
 Countries falling into this bracket are Malta and Luxemburg which are ranked 20th and 22nd in prevalence.

 However these countries are rather atypical of the general sentiment in continental Europe.
 Western and North-Western countries are generally clustered together in the middle with similar response profiles.
 There does seem to be some geographical correlation but it’s not clear what the underlying causes might be.
 It is interesting to note however that the three countries on the periphery of the MDS plot, Cyprus, Malta and Luxemburg – which have distinct profiles compared to continental Europe – are small nations, two of which are not even on the mainland.